gradio-app/gradio/guides/how_to_use_3D_model_component.md

 Creating the Interface:

 * `fn`: the prediction function that is used when the user clicks submit.
 In our case this is the `load_mesh` function.
 * `inputs`: create a model3D input component.
+The input expects an uploaded file as a {str} filepath.
 * `outputs`: create a model3D output component.
+The output component also expects a file as a {str} filepath.
   * `clear_color`: this is the background color of the 3D model canvas.
 Expects RGBa values.
   * `label`: the label that appears on the top left of the component.
 * `examples`: list of 3D model files.
-The 3D model component can accept .obj, .glb, and .gltf file types.
+The 3D model component can accept *.obj*, *.glb*, & *.gltf* file types.
 * `cache_examples`: saves the predicted output for the examples, to save time on inference.